Lechlade and the Thames

 Look for near and distant black gates across extensive pasture and use them to guide you.
 Keep to the right of a copse, passing through three gates to reach the road.
 Go through a gate on the far side, cross two fields to a stile and turn left into the churchyard.
 Leave by the lychgate and follow the riverbank to emerge at Buscot Weir.

-Cross this and turn right to continue along the riverbank, noting the River Leach across to your right, which joins the River Thames just before St John’s Bridge.
+Cross this and turn right to continue along the riverbank, and soon pass over the River Cole just before St John’s Bridge.
 Walk beneath the bridge, pass St John’s Lock, then enter a wide meadow to return to Ha’penny Bridge and Lechlade.
 Turn right at the High Street and walk back through Lechlade to return to the Memorial Hall car park.

 Additional information